-Code of Conduct for Members and Adult Cricketers
+Code of Conduct for Members, Adult Cricketers and Guests

-1) Respect the rights, dignity and worth of every person within the context of Cricket and promote the positive aspects of Cricket.
+- Respect the rights, dignity and worth of every person within the context of Cricket

-4) Encourage all participants to learn the Laws of cricket and play within them, respecting the decisions of match officials and not engage in excessive and/or intimidatory appealing.
+- Encourage all participants to learn the lawsand rules and play within them, always respecting the decisions of match officials

-5) Not smoke or drink whilst actively working with Young People in the Club, nor provide Young People with alcohol when they are under the care of the Club.
+- Not provide children with alcohol when they are under the care of the club.

-6) Follow ECB guidelines set out in the 'Safe Hands – Cricket’s Policy for Safeguarding Children' and any other relevant guidelines issued.
-Children learn by example, so language and behaviour should be moderated when children are present.
-Also respect Young People’s opinions when making decisions about their participation in Cricket.
+- Follow ECB guidelines set out in the 'Safe Hands – Cricket’s Policy for Safeguarding Children' and any other relevant guidelines issued.

-In addition to the above, all Club Officers and Appointed Volunteers will:
+In addition to the above, all club officials and appointed volunteers will:

 - Hold relevant qualifications and be covered by appropriate insurance

 - Always work in an open environment (i.e. avoid private, or unobserved situations and encourage an open environment) NB this includes the online world – club officers and volunteers are discouraged from online or other electronic communication with children – any such communication should be via parents.

 - Inform players and parents of he required cricket standards

 - Know and understand the ECB’s “Safe Hands – Crickets Policy for Safeguarding Children”